Fleury stays unbeaten with Wild with 3-1 win over Hurricanes - NewsBreak

 Fleury is 3-0-0 since he was acquired from the Chicago Blackhawks.
 He has stopped 92 of 96 shots in those games.

-“It’s still a work in progress,” Fleury said of gaining comfort with the Wild.
-“It’s not going to happen overnight.”

-Fleury was closing in on his first shutout with Minnesota until Carolina’s Teuvo Teravainen scored with 6:19 to play.
-Ultimately, Fleury was too good.
+Fleury was closing in on his first shutout with his new team until Carolina’s Teuvo Teravainen scored with 6:19 to play.

-“There’s a reason why he’s going to be a Hall of Famer,” said Carolina defenseman Ian Cole, who was a teammate of Fleury's when they played for Pittsburgh.
-“It’s tough to beat him.
-They didn’t have a ton of chances and they capitalized on their chances.
-We had more chances and only capitalized on one.”

-Fleury was in his first road start with the Wild, who have the NHL’s longest active points streak.

-“There were times when we relied a little bit too much on our goaltender,” Minnesota coach Dean Evason said.

-Kaprizov upped his points total to 85 (39 goals, 46 assists) after entering the game tied with Marian Gaborik from the 2007-08 season.
+Kaprizov has set the franchise record for points in a season with 85 after entering the game tied with Marian Gaborik from the 2007-08 season.

-Kaprizov said there’s no time to celebrate the accomplishment because there’s another game Sunday.

-“We have to focus right away,” Kaprizov said.
-“Be the best you can be every night.”

 The Hurricanes had a six-game points streak end.
 They last failed to notch a point in 2-0 home loss to the New York Rangers on March 20.